-Though founded in 1755, during the Spanish effort to colonize northern Mexico, it wasn’t until after the U.S.’ annexation of Texas in 1845 — and the subsequent war with Mexico — that Laredo became a part of the United States.
+Though founded in 1755 during the Spanish effort to colonize northern Mexico, it wasn’t until after the U.S. annexation of Texas in 1845 — and the subsequent war with Mexico — that Laredo became a part of the United States.
 Centuries of Spanish, Mexican and American cultural exchanges have left an indelible mark on the city, making for an unmatched experience for anyone looking to explore one of America’s most unique regions.

 All You Can Eat

 Exceptional flavors stick close to Laredo’s premiere golf offerings as well, as evidenced by Las Islitas Grill inside The Max’s stunning adobe-style clubhouse.
 Las Islitas’ attention to quality is on display in any of its traditional clubhouse menu items — sandwiches, apps, burgers, salads and more.
-But a watchful eye on the restaurant’s specials will catch a number of affordable must-have dishes to enjoy wether you’re playing or not.
+But a watchful eye on the restaurant’s specials will catch a number of affordable must-have dishes to enjoy whether you’re playing or not.
 Local favorite Stone and Stein pizza, meanwhile, crafts wood-oven pizzas to order in the Outlet Shoppes at Laredo (see below).
 The Subway-meets-Chipotle-meets-pizza concept is built to turn out fresh pies without delay, boasting all the freshest ingredients you could want on a custom pie.

 From Dusk Till Dawn

 As Laredo’s population and development continues to boom, the city’s finding new ways to capitalize on its unique situation.
 Of the thousands crossing the border each day, many make their way through the city to outlet shopping hotspots further north.
-In order to cut that travel distance and introduce travelers to all Laredo has to offer, the city opened The Outlet Shoppes at Laredo.
-The beautifully colored, open air mall touts some of the best mainstream brands, including Nike, Puma, Columbia, H&M, Vans, Rue 21, Zales and a whole lot more — with clearance prices and savings opportunities unmatched by most outlet malls.
-Crowds line the corridors from open to close, speaking not only to the success of the mall but also the high quality shopping options for locals and travelers alike.
+In order to cut that travel distance and introduce shoppers to all Laredo has to offer, the city opened The Outlet Shoppes at Laredo.
+The beautifully colored, open-air mall touts some of the best mainstream brands, including Nike, Puma, Columbia, H&M, Vans, Rue 21, Zales and a whole lot more — with clearance prices and savings opportunities unmatched by most outlet malls.
+Crowds line the corridors from open to close, speaking not only to the success of the mall but also the high quality retail options for locals and travelers alike.